Ba-Muaka Simakala

-Ba-Muaka Simakala (born 28 January 1997) is a German professional footballer who plays as a forward for Azerbaijani club Araz-Naxçıvan.
+Ba-Muaka Simakala (born 28 January 1997) is a German professional footballer who plays as a forward at Belgian club KAS Eupen.

 Career

 In May 2023, following VfL Osnabrück's promotion to the 2.
 Bundesliga, it was announced that Simakala would join Holstein Kiel, also playing in the 2.
 Bundesliga, on a free transfer.

 On 2 January 2024, Simakala moved on loan to 1.
 FC Kaiserslautern.

 On 8 August 2024, Simakala returned to VfL Osnabrück.

+On 17 June 2025, Azerbaijan Premier League club Araz-Naxçıvan announced the signing of Simakala from VfL Osnabrück to a one-year contract.
+He moved to Belgian second-division side KAS Eupen in July 2026.

 Personal life

 Born in Germany, Simakala is of Congolese descent.